Professional Indemnity Insurance For Estate Agents

 The other aspect of protection that public liability adds is protection for people visiting your premises, also called Third Party Bodily Injury.
 If you plan to have clients, or any members of the public, visit your office then this cover is essential.
 A simple slip and fall can result in a sizable claim from a visitor, as such the amount of cover included is important to consider.

 Housing your business at an office means that in the event of an accident, such as fire or flooding damage, that you have nowhere to operate in the meantime.
 This type of business insurance can assist in repairing any damage, from a broken window to a rebuild of your building if you own your office outright.
+You can find out more about office insurance, here.

 Business contents insurance